cloudmesh-community/case/README.md

 while the 400 has a 1000x610mm bed.
 Acrylic material on these laser cutters can be cut up to 6mm.
-To ensure that the material will fit into the laser cutter, ordered acrylic sheets are limited to the dimensions of the bed minus a quater inch.
+To ensure that the material will fit into the laser cutter, ordered acrylic sheets are limited to the dimensions of the bed minus a quarter inch.
 The laser cutter has an influence on our layout of the design.
 If you have laser cutters with a different bed size, please make appropriate modifications of the layout of the parts for the case.